duganchen/Alien-Pong/README.md

 Use the cursor keys to control the right paddle.
 W and S move the left paddle up and down, respectively.

+Please note that as this was an academic project, it was not implemented with distribution in mind.
+What this means is that I did not choose assets that were free from copyright or licensed for distribution.
+I hope this isn't a problem.
+In the interest of full disclosure, here's where everything's from:

-The background music is from Epic Pinball.
-I do not have the copyright on it.
-All sounds are from findsounds.com.
-All of the graphics, as far as I remember, are either from the Hubble space telescope archive, or modified to the point of not being recognizable.
-I cannot remember where I got the score font.
-I hope that none of this is a problem.
+* The background music is from Epic Pinball.
+* The sound effects are from findsounds.com.
+* The graphics, as far as I remember, are either from the Hubble space telescope archive, or modified to the point of not being recognizable.
+* The score font is one whose source I do not recall.

+If I have violated your copyright, please let me know immediately.